9 Reasons to Work With an Experienced Nursing Home Negligence Attorney

 Falls Due to Negligence: Negligence is the primary cause of falls in nursing homes.
 Sick or unstable patients may leave their beds due to improper supervision.
 Others fall from their beds due to faulty bed rails and restraints.
 In some instances, patients suffering from memory loss leave the nursing facility when left unsupervised.
 Most falls in these facilities are avoidable with proper supervision measures.

 Unskilled or Insufficient Staff: Due to the nursing home patients’ delicate nature, their personnel should be highly competent and sufficient to cater to each patient effectively.
 However, some facilities have one nurse serving multiple patients, and often more patients than a single nurse can reasonably be expected to handle.
 Lack of competent nurses makes it challenging to take care of all patients needing assistance.
 Some facilities even leave the responsibility for care to unskilled support staff in a bid to save costs.

 Poor Diet: Failure to observe a patient’s nutrition demands can cause severe health issues or even death.
 Most residents require special diets, and giving them food they cannot tolerate can be fatal.
 Cases of incorrect hydration of patients and patients choking from poorly prepared food due to lack of supervision are not uncommon in nursing home malpractice.

 Get an Attorney

 If your loved one has sustained injuries due to the nursing home staff’s negligence, you can hold the facility accountable.
 Though hiring a nursing home negligence attorney to pursue legal action might not reverse the distress your elder loved one has undergone, the compensation will enable you to seek better health care for them.
 It might also influence change in the nursing facility, protecting other patients from negligence.
-Contact The Nail Law Firm in Kansas City, MO, for expert nursing home negligence attorneys.
+Contact the Nail Law Firm in Kansas City, MO to speak with our expert nursing home negligence attorneys.